MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part3-receipts.md

 4. The Select Purchase Order Items window and the Purchasing Invoice Entry window will open.

     Items with posted shipments and quantities remaining to be invoiced will be displayed.
 The purchase order that you entered in the Purchase Order Entry window will be selected in the tree view.
 Each item on the purchase order that is available to be invoiced in the scrolling window is marked.

 5. Select a sorting option.

 6. Mark the check boxes next to the items to invoice.
 To select all items displayed in the scrolling window, choose Mark All.

+    > [!NOTE]
-*When you choose Mark All or Unmark All, only items displayed in the scrolling window will be marked or unmarked.
+    > When you choose Mark All or Unmark All, only items displayed in the scrolling window will be marked or unmarked.
 For example, if a purchase order is selected in the tree view, only items from that purchase order will be displayed in the scrolling window, and only those items will be marked when you choose Mark All.
-To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.*
+To mark or unmark all items for a vendor, the vendor ID must be selected in the tree view.

 7. Select whether to display all items or only items marked to invoice.